oiax/initial-test-data/README.md

 it is rather cumbersome to construct a real (often complicated) data structure from YAML files.

-The `initial-test-data` provides a a way to create a test fixture using Active Record, Factory Girl, etc.
+The `initial-test-data` provides a way to create a test fixture using Active Record, Factory Girl, etc.

 It also offers utility methods called `store` and `fetch` to register and access the initialized data.